barbazul/1kfa/mod_guide_player.md

 players are supporting.

-The spotlighted player flips as they normally would, the supporting players say how they are helping and flip one Anchor.
+The spotlighted player flips as they normally would, the supporting players say how they are helping and flip one Anvil.

 The players choose the best result to resolve the flip.